-- Michael R. Dove and K. Sivaramakrishnan - Coordinators, Combined YSE/Anthropology Ph.D.
-Program - Oswald Schmitz Director of Graduate Study, School of Forestry & Environmental Studies - Erik Harms Director of Graduate Study, Anthropology Department
+- Michael R. Dove and K. Sivaramakrishnan Coordinators, Combined YSE/Anthropology Ph.D.
+Program - Oswald Schmitz Director of Graduate Study, School of Forestry & Environmental Studies - Lisa Messeri Director of Graduate Study, Anthropology Department

-8.8 General Schedule for Combined Anthropology/SOE Students\
+8.8 General Schedule for Combined Anthropology/SOE Students

 APPLICATION: EITHER AT THE TIME OF APPLICATION TO GRADUATE SCHOOL: To YSE OR Anthropology as primary home with Combined Degree option: Year 0 OR AFTER ADMISSION TO EITHER THE YSE OR THE ANTHROPOLOGY Ph.D.
-Program: To other program (to which one did not initially apply), then To Associate Dean of the Graduate School: Semester 1 of Year 1 COMMITTEE: Form committee with co-chairs from Anthropology and YSE: end of Year 1 EXAMS: Comprehensive exam 4 th semester Prospectus writing, defense, and final submission 4 th , 5 th , or 6 th semester OTHER PREPARATION: Pre-dissertation fieldwork/language study: summers after 1 & 2 years Proposal writing for field funding: 4 or 5 semesters & summers TEACHING/SERVICE Anthropology: TF 4 semesters (when not in the field) Years 2-4 YSE: TF 4 semesters (when not In the field) Years 2-5 YSE: TF 2 semesters for optional 6th year funding (when not In the field) Year 6 DISSERTATION DEFENSE Oral defense: Years 5 or 6
+Program: To other program (to which one did not initially apply), then To Associate Dean of the Graduate School: Semester 1 of Year 1 COMMITTEE: Form committee with co-chairs from Anthropology and YSE: end of Year 1 EXAMS: Comprehensive exam 4 th semester Prospectus writing, defense, and final submission 4° , 5° , or 6° semester OTHER PREPARATION: Pre-dissertation fieldwork/language study: summers after 1 st & 2 ^{std} years Proposal writing for field funding: 4 th or 5 th semesters & summers TEACHING/SERVICE Anthropology: TF 4 semesters (when not in the field) Years 2-4 YSE: TF 4 semesters (when not In the field) Years 2-5 YSE: TF 2 semesters for optional 6 th year funding (when not In the field) Year 6 DISSERTATION DEFENSE Oral defense: Years 5 or 6

-\This schedule lays out the schedule for the combined program in general terms.
+This schedule lays out the schedule for the combined program in general terms.
 For more detail, see the 4-page "Guidelines for Combined YSE/Anthropology Doctoral Degree Program" and the YSE manual "Procedures and Practices Relating to Doctoral Student Work."